Information for visitors

 For your own safety, and for that of our staff, LOROS operates CCTV with recording capabilities.

 A fire alarm test takes place each Tuesday at 10.30am.
 If the alarms ring at any other time and you are on the ward, please follow the instructions given to you by the nurse-in-charge.
 Please be aware open doors may shut as part of the test.

 If you are in any other areas of the Hospice, such as reception, social area or chapel, please make your way through the nearest fire exit to the designated assembly point in the visitors’ car park.
 Please follow all instructions given by the fire service or officer in charge at LOROS.
 Do not stop to collect personal belongings.

 For their own safety, children must have adult supervision at all times.
 LOROS has a pond located to the side of the main reception.

 LOROS operates a no smoking policy.
 There is a designated smoking room for the use of inpatients only.
-A smoking area for visitors is situated to the side of the Hospice next to the rear car park.
+A designated smoking area for visitors is situated to the side of the Hospice next to the rear car park.
 Please refrain from smoking in any other area around the Hospice grounds.